XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/run-rippled-as-a-validator.md

 ## 3. Enable validation on your `rippled` server

 Enabling validation on your `rippled` server means providing a validator token in your server's `rippled.cfg` file.
-Ripple recommends using the `validator-keys` tool (included in `rippled` RPMs) to securely generate and manage your validator keys and tokens.
+Ripple recommends using the `validator-keys` tool (included in `rippled` packages) to securely generate and manage your validator keys and tokens.

 In a location **not** on your validator: